bryanmylee/perfect-clear/solver/README.md

 - rotate left (check kick table for new position)
 - rotate right (check kick table for new position)
+- rotate 180 (check kick table for new position)
 - move left
 - move right
 - slow drop (move down one line)